 She agreed and took that second call as planned.
 “Well – Hi Andrew – long time no see.”
 This “Andrew” of course never existed.

-[additional small talk that no one cares about…]
+[additional small talk happened that no one cares about…]

 “Okay, that sounds like fun.
 Let me ask my parents.